OS2G/Intro-To-Linux/README.md

 ## Alright, so how does this work?

 ### Tutorial
-1. Determine where in the file system the shell opens to (home directory, explain what it is during the presentation)
+1. Determine where in the file system the shell opens to
 	- `pwd`
 	- `echo $HOME` (shows the bash alias for the home directory)
 	- `echo ~` (shows this is another usable symbol)